reahl/reahl/reahl-doc/doc/howto/dynamiccontenterrors.rst

 The calculator logic
 --------------------

-In the Calculator's `recalculate` method, raise a |DomainException| to signal the error condition:
+In the Calculator's `recalculate` method, raise a |DomainException| to signal the error condition, but at the same time ensure that result is always set.
+In Calculator.recalculate result is set to None for invalid input:

 .. literalinclude:: ../../reahl/doc/examples/howtos/dynamiccontenterrors/dynamiccontenterrors.py
    :pyobject: Calculator.recalculate